Elekekic/Uberly/README.md

 ## 💡 Improvements

 ## :shipit: Issues and their status
--  [RESOLVING] Only the landing,community login/signup pages are responsive
+- [RESOLVING] Only the landing, community login/signup pages are responsive
--  [UNTOUCHED] Need to warn the users that if a picture is too big in it's size, it won't post
+- [UNTOUCHED] Need to warn the users that if a picture is too big in its size, it won't post
 - [UNTOUCHED] In the explore page, if you filter a post and then remove the filter, the menus of the post don't work anymore

 [Back to top](#table-of-contents)

 [^1]: GreenSock Animation Platform.
 A JavaScript library for creating high-performance animations.